Shonosuge-Jacky/COMP3329/README.md

 # COMP3329 Group Project

 ### &nbsp;&nbsp;Common bugs :
+1. **If "Player Prefab" in Launcher is missing, put "Assets\Resources\User" in it**
-1. Should show in all players' view => only show to player who do it
+2. Should show in all players' view => only show to player who do it
-2. Should only happen on Player A => happen on all Player
+3. Should only happen on Player A => happen on all Player
-3. Only Player A can do it when Player A fullfil the condition => Player B can do it when Player A fullfil the condition
+4. Only Player A can do it when Player A fullfil the condition => Player B can do it when Player A fullfil the condition

 ### &nbsp;&nbsp;To-do-list :
 1. [End scene] blur camera after death <===